 Jump to:

-Here’s everything you’ll need to make this Greek-inspired sheet pan salmon with fresh veggies and a tangy homemade tzatziki.
+Here’s everything you’ll need to make this healthy sheet pan salmon.

 - Salmon fillets — Use your favorite.
 I like wild-caught for the best texture and flavor, but any high-quality salmon works beautifully.